vivekvjnk/Bodhi/README.md

 # Ablation parameters
 #--------------------
 priming: True # If enabled, Bodhi will construct a priming summary from the source document and use it as a biasing context for the KG extraction
 generic_type_allowance: True # If enabled, entity type "generic" will be allowed for entities which do not belong to any of the other allowed entity types.
-Present implementation of Bodhi expects a dicitonary of entity types with a brief explanation for each entity type.
+Bodhi expects a dicitonary of entity types with a brief explanation for each entity type.

 # seed variable for multi sampling
 seed: 0 # This parameter is used to set the seed variable in underlying langchain vertexai and ollama wrappers.
 This is also used during hydra based experiment orchestration
 ```
 - Bodhi module expects configuration in a dictionary format.
-It's users responsibility to prepare and load the configuraitons into the input dictionary.
+It's the users responsibility to prepare and load the configuraitons into the input dictionary.
     - Through this design choice, we avoided dependence on any one particular config file type.

 ## Expected files and storage locations